Ozay0900/Ozay0900/README.md

 ## Hi
-I like computer science and statitics
+I like computer science and statistics